 Over-watering produces more blade than root requiring more frequent mowing.
 And if you over water you create an environment friendly atmosphere for insects to lay their eggs.

-, especially during the heat of the summer.
-And speaking of heat, never, we emphatically never, ever water in the middle of a hot day.
+Of course, southern lawns may require a little more, especially during the heat of the summer.
+And speaking of heat, never, I mean emphatically never, ever water in the middle of a hot day.
 I see it all the time.
 Perhaps there has been a time in your life where you've been on a boat or near a body of water, perhaps on a beach, or in a swimming pool where you became completely sunburned.
 This occurs at a much quicker rate because of the reflective rays of the sun bouncing off the water.
 So, not only are you receiving direct sunlight, you are getting hit from all angles of reflected rays as well.
 This happens to your grass as you water during the day.
 You are subjecting the blades to an exponential amount of sunshine, which will cause it to burn.
-Another reason is that the water evaporates quickly; during this time of day, so you are wasting more water and it doesn't have a great chance of sinking deep into the soil where it would be beneficial.
+Another reason is that the water evaporates quickly during this time of day, so you are wasting more water and it doesn't have a great chance of sinking deep into the soil where it would be beneficial.
 Roots will not search deep into the ground.
 If you take anything from this page, adhere to these words.
 Do not water in the middle of the day.

 The same goes for fertilizing as it does for watering.
 It is better in moderation.
 A conservative amount of fertilizer will create the healthiest lawns.
 Like with water, if the roots don’t have far to go to search for food they’ll get lazy.
 Then if the weather becomes dry they won’t have much of a chance to survival because their roots have grown shallow.